atenearesearchgroup/approximateTransformation/README.md

 * Q3.
 RelatedProducts: for all products that have been ordered last month, it checks whether there is another product that was included in the same order at least 100 times.
 The query creates a link *isRelatedTo* between both products if it does not exist.

+The results of the experiments run with this query are shown [here](docs/query3.md).

 Random:

 ```